oilandrust/portfolio-psy/README.md

 - `npm run spellcheck:fr` — Corrects spelling mistakes in modified Markdown files under `portfolio/fr` (based on git status).
 - `npm run spellcheck:fr:all` — Runs the spellcheck on every Markdown file under `portfolio/fr`.
+- `npm run translate:fr-en` — Translates modified French markdown cards (default) into the English counterparts using Gemini.
+Pass `--all` to translate every file or `--dry-run` to preview changes.
+Metadata is preserved except for the subtitle, which is updated with the translation.
   Requires a `GEMINI_API_KEY`.
 Optionally set `GEMINI_MODEL` (defaults to `gemini-1.5-flash`).
   Pass `--dry-run` to preview changes without modifying files, or append `--changed`/`--dry-run` to either command for custom behaviour.